Blocking ads removes funding from us!

 Fitbit Sense: Conclusion

-With the Fitbit Sense, Fitbit finally brought a high-end watch back onto the market that can fully convince with the already known points.
-Here I am talking about recording heart rate and steps in everyday life, sleep tracking, the Protracking workouts and the long battery life.
-GPS is finally part of the game again and the notifications about the heart rate zones during workouts are a great advantage, especially for ambitious athletes.
-And for the first time you can get even more out of your scythe with Fitbit Premium for little money.
+With the Fitbit Sense, Fitbit has finally brought a high-end watch onto the market that is completely convincing in the already known areas.
+I'm talking about recording heart rate and steps in everyday life, sleep tracking, logging workouts and the long battery life.
+GPS is finally back in the game and the notifications about the heart rate zones during workouts are a great advantage, especially for ambitious athletes.
+And for the first time, you can get even more out of your Sense for little money with Fitbit Premium.

-There is still disagreement about the features that have been added.
-We are talking about the ECG, stress management and the skin temperature sensor.
-While the former and the latter can be practical, I consider the various options for Protocolling of stress rather for a gimmick.
-On the other hand, I think it's great that Fitbit managed to build in the ECG technology.
-In my opinion, this is clearly the future.
+There is still disagreement about the new features that have been added.
+We're talking about the ECG, stress management and the skin temperature sensor.
+While the former and the latter can be practical, I think the various options for logging stress are more of a gimmick.
+On the other hand, I think it's great that Fitbit managed to incorporate the ECG technology.
+In my opinion, that's clearly the future.

 So the scythe is best when you really want the most detailed health data.
 Otherwise, the Versa 3 or the Inspire 2 are also highly recommended, and a review will follow soon.